reshma-dev/hangman/README.md

     - Update the remaining lives based on the above check
   - ```ask_for_input()```
     - To request for guesses
     - Validate the user input for length and type of character

+## Milestone 5: Putting it all together
+This finally puts it all together.
+Write a function to code the game logic using the ```Hangman``` class

+Logic: Keep requesting guesses one character at a time, until the game is over.
+The game ends when either:
+- **Game lost** - there aren't any more lives left - ```num_lives == 0```
+- **Game won** - the user gueeses the word correctly to win the game!